MTA Regional Bus Operations: MTA Bus

 MTA Bus Company was established in late 2004 to operate bus services resulting from the city's takeover of the privately operated bus route operations previously administered and subsidized by the NYCDOT.

 The routes were taken over on a staggered schedule, beginning with the former Liberty Lines Express bus routes on January 3, 2005, Queens Surface Corporation bus routes on February 27, 2005, New York Bus Service bus routes on July 1, 2005, Command Bus Company bus routes on December 5, 2005, Green Bus Lines bus routes on January 9, 2006, and Jamaica Buses bus routes on January 30, 2006.
 Triboro Coach Corporation, the final remaining company, ceased operating on February 20, 2006.

-Currently, the only NYCDOT-subsidized lines not consolidated into MTA Bus are those run by Academy Bus and formerly by Atlantic Express until their bankruptcy in 2013.
+Up until January 3, 2022, the only NYCDOT-subsidized lines not consolidated into the MTA were those run by Academy Bus and formerly by Atlantic Express until their bankruptcy in 2013.
 Academy Bus previously operated those routes and others until 2001, when Atlantic Express and NYCT took them over.
 Although the X23, and X24 routes were absorbed by Atlantic Express, the X17J, X21, X22, and X30 routes were absorbed by the New York City Transit Authority.
 NYCT discontinued service on the X21 months after the takeover.
-Recently, NYS Assemblyman Lou Tobacco and NYS Senator Andrew Lanza, along with U.S. Congressman Michael E. McMahon and NYC Councilmen Vincent Ignizio and James Oddo have asked the MTA to look into the possible consolidation of the remainder of the NYCDOT routes.
-In Brooklyn, a company called Private Transportation operates the B110 route; this is franchised but not subsidized by NYCDOT.
+At the time, NYS Assemblyman Lou Tobacco and NYS Senator Andrew Lanza, along with U.S. Congressman Michael E. McMahon and NYC Councilmen Vincent Ignizio and James Oddo have asked the MTA to look into the possible consolidation of the remainder of the NYCDOT routes.

+In Brooklyn, a company called Private Transportation operates the B110 route.
+This is franchised but not subsidized by NYCDOT.
 Atlantic Express also ran the AE7 express route from the Tottenville and Travis neighborhoods of Staten Island in the same manner as the Private Transportation B110 local route.
 Citing low ridership and increased costs, Atlantic Express canceled the AE7 service on December 31, 2010.
 Councilmen Ignizio and Oddo as well as Congressman Michael G. Grimm have called on the MTA to revamp that route also.

 During late 2021, due to an external lawsuit with the garage that operated the SIM23 and SIM24, the MTA announced the takeover of the two lines was imminent.
-On January 3, 2022, MTA New York City Bus assumed control over the SIM23 and SIM24 routes formerly run by Academy.
+On January 3, 2022, the MTA assumed control over the SIM23 and SIM24 routes formerly run by Academy.
+These routes are operated by New York City Transit out of the Charleston Depot.
 As a result of the takeover, the MTA modified the schedule and added two new trips in both directions for both routes.